whitneyburton/portfolios/students/1706-front/robbie-greiner/20170803-robbie-greiner-m1.md

 ### Projects

 These projects were completed with an assigned classmate.
+Usually projects were assigned on a Friday and due the following Thursday.
+The majority of my work during these projects was done together directly with my partner, but we also utilized working remotely on feature by ourselves.

 #### Linked List